The Nipple Piercing Trend You Never Saw Coming

 Advertisement

-But now for the fun stuff: Can piercing accessory nipples produce the same type of increased sensitivity that some reportedly experience after getting a primary nipple pierced?
-Black notes that with primary nipples, “the jewellery sitting behind the tissue at the centre of the nipple pushes the nipple forward and the nerves out, which can create hypersensitivity.”
-(Black has pierced both of what he endearingly calls his “little boy button nipples” — and in doing so, he says that he’s “created nipples that are super-sensitive using jewellery.”)
-But Jaime S. Schwartz, MD, a plastic surgeon and director of plastic and reconstructive surgery at The Roxbury Institute in Beverly Hills, says that supernumerary nipples don’t typically have the same type of nerve endings, and therefore won’t likely serve as supplementary erogenous zones once pierced.
+But now for the fun stuff: Can piercing accessory nipples produce the same type of increased sensitivity that some report to experience after getting a primary nipple pierced?
+Black notes that with primary nipples, “the jewelry sitting behind the tissue at the center of the nipple pushes the nipple forward and the nerves out, which can create hypersensitivity.”
+(Black has pierced both of what he endearingly calls his “little boy button nipples” — and in doing so, he says that he’s “created nipples that are super-sensitive using jewelry.”)
+But Jaime S. Schwartz, MD, a plastic surgeon and director of plastic and reconstructive surgery at The Roxbury Institute in Beverly Hills, says that supernumerary nipples don’t typically have the same type of nerve endings, and therefore, won’t likely serve as supplementary erogenous zones once pierced.

 Though Black hasn’t had another client approach him with a request to pierce a third nipple since serving his first more than a decade ago, he advocates blinging out this unique asset — even if it’s something you’re shy about.